Flow past a sphere translating along the axis of a rotating fluid: Revisiting numerically Maxworthy's experiments: Summary and concluding remarks

 {\textbf {Acknowledgment}}

-TB and JM thank Prof. Marius Ungarish for stimulating discussions that contributed to motivate the present study.
+The authors thank Prof. Marius Ungarish for stimulating discussions that contributed to motivate the present study, and for useful comments on the original version of the manuscript.
 Part of this work was performed using HPC resources from CALMIP (Grant 2020-[P1525]). \\

 {\textbf {Declaration of interests.}} The authors report no conflict of interest.\\

 {\textbf {Author ORCIDs.}}\\ T. Aur\'egan https://orcid.org/0000-0001-6301-9006;\\ T. Bonometti https://orcid.org/0000-0001-6869-553X;\\ J. Magnaudet https://orcid.org/0000-0002-6166-4877.